Ry7n/HystrixJS/README.md

 commandFactory.resetCache();
 ```

-The same problems occur during integration tests, only in this case there is no direct access to the artefacts.
+The same problems occur during integration tests, only in this case there is no direct access to the artifacts.
 There could be two different strategies to solve this problem:

 - restarting the service under test before each test, which can significantly increase the execution time
 - adding and calling an endpoint to reset the metrics before each test